vzcodes/chess-lectures-fall-2025/slides/week1/week1.md

 Theme: The theme of this Fall’s lectures are Modern Chess Players including house-hold names such as GM Magnus Carlson, GM Hikaru Nakamura, GM Judit Polgar, rising-stars such as GM Gukesh Dommaraju, GM Hans Niemann, GM Awonder Liang, and top-Canadian players such as GM Shawn-Rogrigue Lemieux and IM Maili Jade Ouellet.
 The lectures will consist of an introduction of the players, their playing styles, and analysis of a few of their top games.
 The goal of these lectures is to encourage players to develop a better intuition behind the top-level play in 2025 along with a greater appreciation and discussion on the storylines which will dominate chess circles in the years to come.

 ---

+# Schedule

+5:30 pm to 7 pm on the following Fridays

+- **September** 19, 26
+- **October** 3, 10, 17, 24
+- **November** 7, 14, 21, 28

+# Lesson Topics by Week

+- Introduction, Overview, lecture on GM Magnus Carlson
+- Lecture on GM Hikaru Nakamura
+- Lecture on GM Judit Polgar
+- Lecture on GM Hans Niemann
+- Lecture on GM Levon Aronian
+- Lecture on IM Maili Jade Ouellet
+- Lecture on IM Alice Lee
+- Lecture on GM Awonder Liang
+- Lecture on GM Shawn-Rodigue Lemieux
+- Lecture on GM Gukesh Dommaraju